 Silver and Wheat.

-"Speaking of disappearing guns," inquired the reminiscent man, "what has become of the old 'silver-the-runningmate-of-wheat' howitzer the Democratic orators fired so fast and furiously in 1896."
+"Speaking of disappearing guns," inquired the reminiscent man, "what has become of the old 'silver-the-runningmate-of-wheat' howitzer the Democratic orators fired so fast and furiously in

+1896.
+The Farmers' Capital.

-The Farmers' Capital, The farmer has an invested capital nearly three times that of the munufacturer in this country and twelve times prosperous and will vote for McKinley, Savings Bank Deposits.
-An evidence of prosperity that cannot be disputed is the immense increase in savings bank deposits.
+The farmer has an invested capital nearly three times that of the manufacturer in this country and twelve times that of the miner.
+He knows that he is prosperous and will vote for McKinley.

+Savings Bank Deposits.
+An evidence of prosperity that cannot

+be disputed is the immense increase in savings bank deposits.
 These banks are the depositories of the wage-earner.

 Twice as Many Depositors.
-The depositors in the banks of the counthose who do business with the banks try have doubled in ten years, in spite generally, send money to relatives, or of "the oppression of the gold standard."
+The depositors in the banks of the counthose who do business with the banks try have doubled in ten years, in spite generally, send money to relatives, or of "the oppression of the gold stendard."